-For centuries, the lives of people living by Koitajoki were centered around fishing, gathering, hunting – especially for forest reindeer and birds -, and slash-and-burn agriculture.
+For centuries, the lives of people living by Koitajoki were centered around fishing, gathering, hunting – especially for wild forest reindeer and birds -, and slash-and-burn agriculture.
 The runesinging tradition was tied to these practices and remained a vibrant part of the local culture until early 1900s.
 Runesinging is an endemic singing tradition of poems that has been orally passed from one generation to another.
 It was a way to analyze and interpret the world, both in everyday life and during celebrations.
 The national epic of Finland, Kalevala, is based on these poems, a major part of which have been collected in the catchment of Koitajoki.

 Still today, despite the impacts of modernization, river seining is an ancient fishing practice that still remains in Koitajoki.
 It is a unique form of subsistence fishery that is used for catching the endemic whitefish, simultaneously supporting its spawning areas.